-Carnegie Council for Ethics in International Affairs wants to ensure that writers and photographers are credited for their work.
-Every year, we receive brilliant essays and photos in our contests and we want to a) make sure that the work is yours and b) that any ideas that are from someone else are properly cited.
+Carnegie Council for Ethics in International Affairs wants to ensure that writers are credited for their work.
+Every year, we receive brilliant essays in our contests and we want to make sure that a) the work is yours and b) any ideas that are from someone else are properly cited.

-Before submitting your essay or photo, please review the checklist below so that your piece can properly be judged.
+Before submitting your essay, please review the checklist below so that your piece can properly be judged.

 1. Did you write your essay yourself?
 Y/N